 Unusual Options Activity Insight: BlackBerry

-BlackBerry (NYSE:BB) shares experienced unusual options activity on Friday.
-The stock price moved down to $14.99 following the option alert.
+Shares of BlackBerry (NYSE:BB) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $15.06.

 - Option Type: SWEEP